OverlayFox/casparcg-amcp-go/README.md

 - **Expanded Commands:** Extends the base AMCP commands for easier execution and strict typing.
 - **Optional Arguments:** Handles optional AMCP parameters using Go pointers.

-> **⚠️ Note:** Not all AMCP commands have been implemented yet.
-> The CasparCG Server version used to develop this package was `2.4.3`.
-Due to some inconsistencies in its returns, certain DTOs might be incomplete.

 ---

 ## 🧩 Examples